MITO’S INDUSTRY TRAINING ADVISORS

 Do you have staff with supervisory or management potential?
 Help them to prepare for the next step up the ladder with MITO's business skills training programme.

 MITO's nine-month First Line Management programme offers a professional development opportunity for people aspiring to management excellence.

-It provides insight into how effective businesses work and earns graduates a National Certificate in Business (First Line Management) (Level 4) - a nationally-recognised qualification which can enhance long-term career prospects.
+It provides insight into how effective businesses work and earns graduates a New Zealand Certificate in Business (First Line Management) (Level 4) - a nationally-recognised qualification which can enhance long-term career prospects.